huggingface/blog/rl-benchmark.md

 This is an optimized and modular RL library, which contains interesting features such as an asynchronous version of PPO, and provides alternate sampling, which can speed up sampling in 2 times.

-In this library, there is an asynchronous version of PPO, which is quite fast.
+In this library, there is a version of PPO, which is quite fast.
 It also has support for PPO with LSTMs.
 However, it has not been updated since a couple of years, and we found it not one of the easiest to use.

 ## Sample-Factory